gettilled/tilled-example-monorepo/react-payment-example/README.md

 `account_id`: the Tilled merchant account id.
 Ex: acct_XXXX `public_key`: publishable Tilled API key.
-Ex: pk_XXXX `paymentTypeObj`: an object with the payment method type and and object describing the fields to be injected.
+Ex: pk_XXXX `paymentTypeObj`: an object with the payment method type and object describing the fields to be injected.
 Ex:
 ```
 creditCard: {
     type: 'card',